Double-i/01-html-css-solution/README.md

 live-server ./public
 ```

-Once started, the server will serve the files in the `public` directory and automatically reload the browser when you make changes to any file.
+Once started, the server will serve the files in the `public` directory and automatically reload the browser when you save any file.

 ## Resources